-In respect of OTC derivative contracts such collateral to ensure that counterparty exposure is managed within the limits set out in Appendix II.
+In respect of OTC derivative contracts such collateral will be required as is necessary in order to ensure that counterparty exposure is managed within the limits set out in Appendix II.

 Otherwise the Funds will require collateral where the exposure to a counterparty has reached a minimum threshold level.
 That minimum threshold level will be determined by the relevant Investment Manager on a counterparty by counterparty basis and will depend on many factors including legal requirements and the credit quality of the counterparty.